-18 Histopathologically, no overt degeneration of the retina, optical nerve, cerebral cortex, or other potential target organs (liver and kidney) was reported in the chronic experiment.
-19 20 Regarding the peripheral nervous system, 1/3 monkeys exposed to 100 ppm (131 mg/m3) and 2/3 exposed to 1,000 ppm (1,310 mg/m3) for 29 months showed slight but clear changes in the 21 peroneal nerves.
-The most pervasive effect noted across the exposure concentrations and 22 durations was "fibrosis of responsive stellate cells," characterized as "neurological disease" in 23 the NEDO (1987) summary report.
-These "stellate cells" are likely to be astrocytes, star-shaped 24 25 glial cells in the brain that are among the most numerous cells in all regions of the CNS.
-As was noted in an independent peer review of this study (ERG, 2009), the degree of fibrosis of 26 responsive stellate cells is an appropriate CNS endpoint of consideration given that stellate 27 astroglia are believed to play a key role in the pathogenesis of CNS disorders and an essential 28 29 role in response to tissue injury and inflammation by hypertrophy, proliferation, production of growth factors and cytokines, and involvement in extracellular matrix deposition characteristic of 30 fibrosis (De Keyser et al., 2008).
-A peer reviewer also recommended that, because there did not 31 appear to be an effect of duration on the incidence of this neurological endpoint, the results can 32 be pooled across durations to obtain a clearer view of dose-response results (ERG, 2009).
-As 33 reported in "appended Table 3" of the NEDO (1987) report, the incidence of stellate cell fibrosis 34 at 10 ppm (13.1 mg/m3), 100 ppm (131 mg/m3) or 1,000 ppm (1,310 mg/m3) for exposure 35 durations of 7 months or longer were: [3/8, 7/8 and 7/8 within the cerebral white matter]; [0/8, 36
+Histopathologically, no overt degeneration of the retina, optical nerve, cerebral cortex, or other potential target organs (liver and kidney) was reported in the chronic experiment.
+Regarding the peripheral nervous system, 1/3 monkeys exposed to 100 ppm (131 mg/m3) and 2/3 exposed to 1,000 ppm (1,310 mg/m3) for 29 months showed slight but clear changes in the peroneal nerves.
+The most pervasive effect noted across the exposure concentrations and durations was "fibrosis of responsive stellate cells," characterized as "neurological disease" in the NEDO (1987) summary report.
+These "stellate cells" are likely to be astrocytes, star-shaped glial cells in the brain that are among the most numerous cells in all regions of the CNS.
+As was noted in an independent peer review of this study (ERG, 2009), the degree of fibrosis of responsive stellate cells is an appropriate CNS endpoint of consideration given that stellate astroglia are believed to play a key role in the pathogenesis of CNS disorders and an essential role in response to tissue injury and inflammation by hypertrophy, proliferation, production of growth factors and cytokines, and involvement in extracellular matrix deposition characteristic of fibrosis (De Keyser et al., 2008).
+A peer reviewer also recommended that, because there did not appear to be an effect of duration on the incidence of this neurological endpoint, the results can be pooled across durations to obtain a clearer view of dose-response results (ERG, 2009).
+As reported in "appended Table 3" of the NEDO (1987) report, the incidence of stellate cell fibrosis at 10 ppm (13.1 mg/m3), 100 ppm (131 mg/m3) or 1,000 ppm (1,310 mg/m3) for exposure durations of 7 months or longer were: [3/8, 7/8 and 7/8 within the cerebral white matter]; [0/8,

-1 3/8 and 3/8 inside the nucleus of the thalamus]; [3/8, 6/8 and 4/8 in the hypothalamus]; [4/8, 7/8

-2 and 7/8 in the mesencephalon central gray matter]; [2/8, 7/8 and 7/8 in the pons tegmentum]; and

-3 [0/8, 5/8 and 4/9 in the medulla oblongata tegmentum].
-All monkeys that had degeneration of the

-4 inside nucleus of the thalamus also had degeneration of the cerebral white matter.
+3/8 and 3/8 inside the nucleus of the thalamus]; [3/8, 6/8 and 4/8 in the hypothalamus]; [4/8, 7/8 and 7/8 in the mesencephalon central gray matter]; [2/8, 7/8 and 7/8 in the pons tegmentum]; and [0/8, 5/8 and 4/9 in the medulla oblongata tegmentum].
+All monkeys that had degeneration of the inside nucleus of the thalamus also had degeneration of the cerebral white matter.

-According to NEDO (1987), the stellate cell response was transient and "not 5 characteristic of degeneration."
-However, the authors also noted that the stellate cell response 6 7 was "nearly absent in normal monkeys in the control group" and that "in the groups exposed to a large quantity of methanol or for a long time their presence tended to become permanent, so a 8 relation to the long term over which the methanol was inhaled is suspected."
-There is a question 9 10 concerning whether an appropriate, concurrent control was used as all control group responses 11 are reported in a single table in the section of the NEDO (1987) report that describes the acute 12 monkey study, with no indication as to when the control group was sacrificed.
-However, responses in the mid- and high- dose groups appeared to be increased over responses in the 13 14 low-dose groups.
+According to NEDO (1987), the stellate cell response "disappeared as soon as exposure was stopped" in groups exposed to 1,000 ppm or less for 7 months and was "not characteristic of degeneration."
+Because the RfD and RfC represent "lifetime" exposures, the transient nature of the effect upon cessation of exposure is not as relevant.
+Further, the authors also noted that the stellate cell response represented an "abnormal increase" in 3 of 8 monkeys exposed to 10 ppm methanol, was "widely observed" in monkeys exposed to 100 ppm and more, was "nearly absent in normal monkeys in the control group" and that "in the groups exposed to a large quantity of methanol or for a long time their presence tended to become permanent, so a relation to the long term over which the methanol was inhaled is suspected."
+There is a question concerning whether an appropriate, concurrent control was used as all control group responses are reported in a single table in the section of the NEDO (1987) report that describes the acute monkey study, with no indication as to when the control group was sacrificed.
+However, responses in the mid- and high- dose groups appeared to be increased over responses in the low-dose groups.